Representable Markov Categories and Comparison of Statistical Experiments in Categorical Probability: Introduction

 Finally, the categorical approach also lends itself to the considerations of variants of the theory in which additional restrictions are placed on the garbling maps.
 For example, such variations can be studied under the hood of resource theories of distinguishability as introduced in \cite[Appendix C]{gonda2019monotones}.
 Many interesting restrictions arise from requiring equivariance of the garbling maps with respect to group actions.
 Others include adaptive garbling maps or garbling via independent action of multiple agents, both of which are considered in \cite{de2018blackwell}.
 Although we have not done this yet, it should be straightforward to instantiate \Cref{thm:dilation_criterion} and \Cref{thm:dilation_criterion2} in suitable categories, so as to obtain measure-theoretic BSS theorems which apply in such contexts.

 \paragraph*{Acknowledgments.}

-We thank Robert Furber for helpful feedback on measure-theoretic aspects as well as Luciano Pomatto for helpful feedback on a draft.
-Research for the third author is funded by AFOSR grants FA9550-19-1-0113 and FA9550-17-1-0058.
+We thank Robert Furber for helpful feedback on measure-theoretic aspects, Luciano Pomatto for helpful feedback on a draft, Jean-Simon Pacaud Lemay for pointers to the literature, and an anonymous referee for additional detailed feedback on an earlier version.
+Research for the first author is supported by FWF (Austrian Science Fund) P 35992-N. Research for the third author is funded by AFOSR grants FA9550-19-1-0113 and FA9550-17-1-0058.
 Research for the second author is supported by NSERC Discovery grant RGPIN 2017-04383, and by the Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.